eradiate/eradiate/docs/rst/developer_guide/testing.rst

 Test report
 -----------

-Eradiate can generate a html based test report, collecting information about the number of tests, their outcome and which will collect the test specification for more complex test cases, such as integration and system tests.
+Eradiate can generate an HTML based test report, collecting information about the number of tests, their outcome and which will collect the test specification for more complex test cases, such as integration and system tests.

 .. code-block:: bash

    python test_report/generate_report.py

-The resulting report will be located in :code:`$ERADIATE_DIR/build/html_test-report`
+The resulting report will be located in ``$ERADIATE_DIR/build/html_test-report``.

 Testing guidelines
 ------------------